 Please hand in your ballots as quickly as you can after the round; holding onto the ballots delays the tournament.
 If you need more time to write comments, check in at the ballot table first.

-These events require the use of a manuscript.
+READING INTERPRETATION EVENTS: These events require the use of a manuscript.
 The author’s words as published in the literature may not be altered for this presentation with the exception that cutting is permitted.
 The student may use vocal skills, facial expressions, and/or hand gestures to develop a narrator and character/s.
 Speakers may not take lines belonging to one character and apply them to a different character in the performance.
 The presentation should include an introduction that cites the name of the piece and the author.
 No costumes or props may be used in the presentation.
+All binder events have a 10 minute time limit, including introduction.
+There is a 30 second grace period beyond the 10 minute limit.
+There is no minimum time.
+Note: Reading events are inherently different from memorized interpretation events.
+Students in reading events are required to hold a manuscript, which they should reference (as if they are reading) from time to time during the presentation.
+While students create characters by differentiating how they use their voices, stances and gestures in both genres, in reading events students should not move more than a step or two from the center of the performance space.
+In memorized interpretation events, students may move freely around the space.

-Poetry Reading: The student will present material chosen from published poetry.
-Students may present either a single long poem or several shorter poems connected either by theme or by author.
+Poetry Reading.
+The student will present material chosen from published poetry.
+Students may present either a single, long poem or a program of several shorter poems connected either by theme or by author.
 The poetry need not have a rhyming pattern.
 Free verse poetry is acceptable in this event.
-Verse dramas, including the plays of William Shakespeare, are not classified as poetry.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum
+Verse dramas such as For Colored Girls . . ., including the plays of Shakespeare, are not classified as poetry.

-Declamation: The student delivers a speech written by some other person.
-The speech must have been presented as a public address and found in print, on video, DVD or on an audio recording.
+Declamation.
+The student delivers a speech written by some other person and presented as a public address and found in print, on video, DVD or on an audio recording.
 Speeches that have been used only for forensic competition are not acceptable, even if they can be found in print.
 The presentation should include an introduction that provides the title of the speech and the author, and should include relevant information about the theme and date of the oration or its historical significance.
 Dialects of the original speaker need not be mimicked.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum

-Original Oratory: The student presents original thought and commentary on a topic of his/her choice.
+Original Oratory.
+The student presents original thought and commentary on a topic of his/her choice.
 Generally, but not always, the speech is of a persuasive nature.
 A maximum of 150 directly quoted words is allowed in the oration.
-Students will be judged on their delivery skills and ability to discuss the topic effectively and intelligently.
-Students must use their own work.
+Students must use their own work, and may not copy the same speech or substantial sections of the same speech as another contestant.
 Students in Original Oratory are responsible for the accuracy of citations of evidence.
 Students must cite facts and analysis from source material accurately and in keeping with the author’s intent.
-Judges may request to see original copies of sources cited, and bring discrepancies to the attention of the tournament director.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum
+Judges may request to see original copies of the sources cited, and bring discrepancies to the attention of the tournament director

 LIMITED PREPARATION EVENTS